|

 a semiautomatic key.
 Unfortunately, the Autoplex required

+a separate battery and was probably fairly expensive.
 Two years later, on May 7, 1904, Martin filed a patent for

 a completely mechanical semiautomatic key, which he named